 - Long Beach Airport (LGB)

-- However, if you prefer to rent a car, you can take a shuttle provided by your rental company (e.g. Avis, Hertz, Budget, etc.) to the off-site lot where the cars are kept.
+- However, if you rent a car, you can take a shuttle provided by your rental company (e.g., Avis, Hertz, Budget, etc.) to the off-site lot where the cars are kept.

-Take the free Green Line G airport shuttle to the Aviation/LAX Metro station where you pick up the Green Line train to Willowbrook, and then change to the Blue Line, and finally on to your hotel – total cost is $1.35 and takes an hour).
-O
+- If you want to travel budget-friendly, take the metro to your hotel downtown.
+Take the free Green Line G airport shuttle to the Aviation/LAX Metro station.
+There you pick up the Green Line train to Willowbrook and then change to the Blue Line, and finally, on to your hotel.
+The total cost is around $1.50 and takes an hour.

 Weather in Los Angeles

-Weather in LA is really quite nice, with a Mediterranean climate that gets almost no rain in the summer.
+The weather in LA is really quite nice, with a Mediterranean climate that gets almost no rain in the summer.

-If you are coming for the summer months, the temperature usually doesn’t get much higher than 85ºF and no lower than 66ºF.
+- If you are coming for the summer months, the temperature usually doesn’t get much higher than 85ºF and no lower than 66ºF.

 - In summer, shorts and tank tops or t-shirts are fine, with a bathing suit if you plan on swimming or just laying out at the beach.

-Of course, always bring good walking shoes because there is a lot to explore and you don’t want to have sore feet by the end of your 3 days in Los Angeles.
+- Of course, always bring good walking shoes because there is a lot to explore and you don’t want to have sore feet by the end of your 3 days in Los Angeles.

-Where to Stay in Los Angeles
+Where to Stay in Los Angeles For 3 Days

 As you can imagine, there are plenty of accommodations in Los Angeles for you to choose from.
 Here are a couple of suggestions: